snandasena/behavioral-cloning/README.md

 **Mean Squared Error[[MSE]](https://ml-cheatsheet.readthedocs.io/en/latest/loss_functions.html?highlight=mse#mse-l2)** loss function was used to measure tranning and validation error.

-And also, to optimize the trainig process early stop technique was used.
-The model checkpints trechnique was used to save best models.
-To train these model optionaly parallel processing techiniques were used that are provided by Tensorflow itself.
+And also, to optimize the training process early stop technique was used.
+The model checkpoints technique was used to save the best models.
+To train these model optionally parallel processing techniques were used that are provided by Tensorflow itself.

 Following is the Python function for the training process.